-Our UBC Bookstores Vancouver and Okanagan (which became part of the family in 2005) provide five choices of academic course materials (textbooks), general books, computers (at educational pricing), software, phones, games, official UBC clothing and giftware, as well as school/office/home supplies.
+Our UBC Bookstores Vancouver and Okanagan (which became part of the family in 2005) provide five choices of course materials (textbooks), general books, computers (at educational pricing), software, games, official UBC clothing and giftware, as well as school/office/home supplies.
 We also run a popular discount book club.

 In addition, we provide office supplies for UBC departments through EWAY online.
 Services such as special orders, custom gifts and clothing and office furniture are also available.

 Additional services unique to the Vancouver/Point Grey community include the UBC Carding office, U-Pass, UBC's official IT help desk and an IT charging station, passport photos, plaza rentals and a coffee shop.

 We are part of University Community Services, five units which provide daily support to the UBC community: the UBC Bookstores, UBCcard, Campus Security, Parking and Access Control Services and Campus Mail.